Expat Living: Kathleen Parker in Berlin Germany

 - Facebook: http://www.facebook.com/redtapetranslation

-If you’re interested in reading more interviews and like my perspective on living abroad, check out my Expat Living section.
+If you’re interested in reading more interviews like this one with Kathleen Parker in Berlin Germany, check out my Expat Living section.
 You’ll find posts about why Berlin is so cool or tips for finding a flat in Berlin through Facebook Groups.

 Powered by Facebook Comments